manlio99/Materia-de-aprendizaje/README.md

 The goal of this project is to build a model able to recognize fraudulent credit card transactions.

 ### [COVID-19 Detection in Chest X-Ray Images](https://github.com/emmanueliarussi/DataScienceCapstone/tree/master/3_MidtermProjects/ProjectCXR)
-The goal of this project is to build a model that identifies pneumonia in chest X-Ray images.
+The goal of this project is to build a model that identifies covid-19 and pneumonia in chest X-Ray images.

 ### [Rainbow Guru](https://github.com/emmanueliarussi/DataScienceCapstone/tree/master/3_MidtermProjects/ProjectRBG)
 The goal of this project is to build a model able to predict color names.